Capture of Gueudecourt: 1918

 Gueudecourt was lost on 24 March 1918 during Operation Michael, the German spring offensive.
-The village was recaptured for the last time on 28 August, by the 17th Division, during the Second Battle of Bapaume.
+The village was recaptured for the last time on 28 August, by the 17th (Northern) Division, during the Second Battle of Bapaume.

 Commemoration

 Gueudecourt Memorial

 The Gueudecourt Memorial is situated on the D 574 road, about 1 km north-east of the village, on a site that was the British front line of 17 November 1916, the final day of the British offensive at the Somme.
 Clearly visible behind the caribou, as seen from the memorial entrance, is a preserved trench line.
 The area of the memorial was seized by Newfoundland troops from the Germans on 12 October 1916 and marks the farthest point of advance of British units during the Battle of the Somme.